Robert Van de Noort: University of Reading

-Van de Noort joined the University of Reading in 2014 as Pro-Vice Chancellor.
-He served as Deputy Vice-Chancellor before becoming Acting Vice-Chancellor in 2018 and Vice-Chancellor in 2019.
+Van de Noort joined the University of Reading in 2014 as pro-vice chancellor.
+He served as deputy vice-chancellor before becoming acting vice-chancellor in 2018 and vice-chancellor in 2019.

-Upon taking up the role, Van de Noort personally requested the Vice-Chancellor's salary on appointment be reduced below the £220–£280k range.
+Upon taking up the role, Van de Noort personally requested the vice-chancellor's salary on appointment be reduced below the £220–£280k range.
 This request resulted in a basic pay of £195,000 in 2018/19 compared to £264,809 received by his predecessor, Sir David Bell, in 2017/18.
 Van de Noort had a reported salary of £235,000 in 2023/24 which is below the sector average of £325,000.

 In 2019, the University of Reading launched an inquiry into a potential conflict of interest.
 The university investigated whether it had improperly benefited from the sale of land belonging to the National Institute for Research in Dairying trust, of which the University of Reading is the sole trustee, with the £121m from the sales having been spent by the university.
 Van de Noort explained "[w]e are confident that appropriate governance arrangements are now in place relating to the university’s management of the trust, and the designation of the money as a loan has no wider implications for the university’s ongoing financial position.”

-In 2021, as Vice-Chancellor at Reading, Van de Noort was involved in controversy with the students' union over tuition fee refunds.
-He refused the union's request to cancel tutition fees for the year, following concerns over online teaching during the COVID-19 pandemic and reduced contact time.
+In 2021, as vice-chancellor at Reading, Van de Noort was involved in controversy with the students' union over tuition fee refunds.
+He refused the union's request to cancel tuition fees for the year, following concerns over online teaching during the COVID-19 pandemic and reduced contact time.

 In April 2023, Van de Noort issued a formal apology to Conservative MP James Sunderland, whose invitation to speak at the University of Reading was rescinded by the university's student body due to his views on immigration.
 Van de Noort invited Sunderland to speak at the university at a later date.